Any enterprise organization will invariably want to know how its SEO efforts are impacting the bottom line.

 Tracking keyword rankings helps establish the value of SEO initiatives and gets buy-in for new ideas.
 However, to achieve this, an SEO must understand what rankings to track, and how to report on them to others.

-The above involves building a dedicated keyword set, including three groups of phrases - Benchmark, Optimize and Build (we call it the Bob Method).
+The above involves building a dedicated keyword set, including three groups of phrases - Benchmark, Optimize and Build (we call it the BOBS Method) with an additional keywords going to Special Projects (the "S").
 Remember also to identify goals to tie in with rankings using average organic click-through rates.